Route

 Day 5 & 6: The Sassi of Matera

-Day 7: Baroque Puglia: Maglie & Nardò
+Day 7: Baroque Apulia: Maglie & Nardò

 Day 9: Santa Maria di Leuca & Gallipoli

-Day 10: Return from Brindisi or Bari
+Day 10: Return journey from Brindisi or Bari

 Why book with Caractère?